galasa-dev/helm/README.md

 If you had already added this repo earlier, run `helm repo update` to retrieve the latest versions of the packages.
 You can then run `helm search repo galasa` to see the charts.

-If you would like to install the chart into minikube, ensure you have minikube [installed](https://minikube.sigs.k8s.io/docs/start/).
+If you would like to install the chart into minikube, ensure you have minikube [installed](https://minikube.sigs.k8s.io/docs/start/) and that it is running with `minikube status`.
+If minikube is not running, start it by running `minikube start`.

 ## Galasa Ecosystem chart
 ### RBAC